remap/ndn-flow/application/rfduino/rpi_helper/readme.md

 Raspberry Pi helper component for Flow application
 ========================

-This page describes the required devices, installation of the RaspberryPi helper for Flow application.
+This page describes the required devices and installation of the RaspberryPi helper for Flow application.

 ### Description